-Using the Main Starter Kit is the recommended way to go in order to benefit from all Quasar can do for it.
+Using the CLI is the recommended way to go in order to benefit from all Quasar can do for it.
 You’ll be able to build:

 - a SPA (Single Page Application/Website),